kajona/kajonacms/module_system/docs/kajona_system_en.md

 New databases may be connected by adding a new database-driver to the database-abstraction.

-PHP need to be installed along a webserver like Apache HTTPD, but every other webserver like IIS oder nginx is totally fine, too.
+PHP needs to be installed along a webserver like Apache HTTPD, but every other webserver like IIS oder nginx is totally fine, too.